Connect with others who understand.

 Written by Sarah Winfrey

-Do you struggle with shortness of breath from hypertrophic cardiomyopathy (HCM)?
-HCM causes the heart muscle to thicken and can make it harder for the heart to pump blood.
-Although many people with HCM don’t have symptoms, some may experience shortness of breath.
+Do you have trouble catching your breath because of hypertrophic cardiomyopathy (HCM)?
+This condition causes the heart muscle to become too thick, making it harder for the heart to pump blood.
+While many people with HCM don’t notice any symptoms, others may feel short of breath.

-When you feel like you can’t breathe, it can be scary.
+It can be scary when you feel like you can’t breathe.
 However, there are some ways to manage your shortness of breath that can help you take care of yourself.

 What Is Shortness of Breath?

-You experience shortness of breath when you feel like you aren’t getting enough air.
-It may feel as if you are trying to work too hard to breathe for the amount of work that you’re doing or can’t quite catch your breath.
+Also called dyspnea, shortness of breath is a feeling of not getting enough air or having difficulty breathing.
+It may feel as if you’re trying to work too hard to breathe for the amount of work that you’re doing or can’t quite catch your breath.
 Sometimes, it feels like your chest is tight, like you can’t catch your breath no matter what you do, or like there is something heavy sitting on your chest preventing you from breathing.

 Why Does Shortness of Breath Occur With Hypertrophic Cardiomyopathy?